 50 years ago activists and members of the Oglala Lakota tribe occupied Wounded Knee

-Journalist and filmmaker Kevin McKiernan recalls the occupation of Wounded Knee by activists with the American Indian Movement on the 50th anniversary of the occupation in South Dakota.
+Journalist and filmmaker Kevin McKiernan recalls the occupation of Wounded Knee by activists with the American Indian Movement on the 50th anniversary of the take over in South Dakota.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.